On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Discussion

-There can be additional challenges, when QUIC is used to coalesce name resolution via DoQ and Web content delivery via H3 with 0-RTT over the same edge server.
-With the deployment of connection coalescing, increasing amount of user data will be delivered to large content-delivery hyper-giants.
-As such, the system can still be viewed as a trade-off between performance and privacy, depending on the individual sensitivities of the user, as connection coalescing can lead to centralization of trust \cite{viet:toit:2022}.
-With the EU, via the Digital Services Act, working towards ensuring hyper-giants adhere to stricter privacy and transparency obligations, the concept of Web privacy within the context of hyper-giants will continue to evolve in the coming years.
 While, the presented method prevents an intruder from plain eavesdropping the browsing behaviour of the clients and/or launching man-in-the-middle attacks, whether pattern inference of encrypted packets using machine learning methods can reveal parts of browsing behavior such as with website fingerprinting (WFP) attacks \cite{sandra:ndss:2020} is an area of further exploration.
+It is technically possible to censor HTTP traffic, since the SNI option in TLS is not encrypted and still visible in H3.
+This could be one approach to identify and deliberately block QUIC traffic.
+The built-in encryption of QUIC makes it less vulnerable to other types of censorship techniques such as connection tracking, since the connection identification values change during the time of the connection.
+Also, even when IP addresses may change, the same QUIC connection can continue to exist.

 Within this context, it would further be interesting to investigate how the performance varies in the presence of background traffic coupled with a WFP attack.
 Further, the presented method does not yet prevent the association of a user (via source IP address) from the requested content (via destination IP address).
 As such, combining the method with private relays, such as MASQUE, that leverage QUIC as the underlying protocol and is currently under standardization at the IETF, would be an interesting new direction to tighten the privacy properties of the system.